Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 Please note: Your exercise of these rights may be subject to certain exemptions to safeguard the public interest (e.g., the prevention or detection of crime) and our interests (e.g., the maintenance of legal privilege).
 As a result, we may retain certain data necessary to prevent fraud or future abuse or as otherwise required or permitted by law, including to comply with legal obligations we are subject to, as well as to establish, exercise and defend our legal claims.

 If you are dissatisfied with the refusal of Paperform to take action in accordance with the exercise of your rights in the “Accessing and Correcting Your Information” section above, you may request reconsideration by Paperform, by sending a written request for reconsideration to the mailing address found in the “Contact Information” section below.
 Within sixty (60) days of Paperform’s receipt of such written request for reconsideration, Paperform shall inform you in writing (at the address indicated in your initial written request) of any action taken or not taken in response to your request for reconsideration, including a written explanation of the reasons for the decision.
-In addition, if your request for reconsideration is denied, you have the right to appeal to the Attorney General in your state of residence.
+In addition, if your request for reconsideration is denied, you have the right to appeal to the applicable supervisory authority in your jurisdiction of residence (see subsection (D) below and the state-specific privacy notices for more information).

 You have the right to complain to a Data Protection Authority about our collection and use of your Personal Information.
 For more information, if you are in the European Economic Area (EEA), please contact your local data protection authority in the EEA.